 God is a title and not a name.
 There is one God, in three distinct Persons.
 God the Father, God the Son and God the Holy Spirit, known as the “Holy Trinity,” or the “Triune God.”
 These three Persons make up the Godhead.
 So how is it possible to have one God in three persons?
 The simple answer is that the three Persons of the Godhead are ‘ONE’ in ‘purpose’ and ‘will.’
 In John 10 verse 30, Jesus declares to the people when they continue to challenge Him, “I and My Father are one.”
 And the Bible tells us that Jesus came to do the will of the Father – so they are one in purpose and will.

-The Godhead always works as one in perfect unity.
+The Godhead always work as one in perfect unity.
 There is never a deviation from God the Father’s plan.
-When many people say God, they think only of God the Father, but we must remember that Jesus and the Holy Spirit are God also, but not three Gods only one God in three persons.
+When many people say God, they think only of God the Father; but we must remember that Jesus and the Holy Spirit are God also.
+But not three Gods only one God in three Persons.
 In that title is His deity – divine nature, that of a supreme being and is innate in all three Persons of the Godhead.

-God the Father is the source of all things and He has many names, such as Jehovah, Yahweh, I AM.
-In the Old Testament, God the Father resided in the earth with mankind guiding, teaching and nurturing us.
+God the Father is the source of all things and He has many names, such as Jehovah, Yahweh and I AM among others.
+In the Old Testament, God the Father resided in the earth with mankind, guiding, teaching and nurturing us.
 Though Jesus was there, He had not yet been revealed to us, but the Holy Spirit was revealed as playing an active part in creation – Genesis 1 verse 2.